p-bakker/rhino/docs/_docs/overview.md

 ---
 ### Introduction

-Most people who have used (JavaScript)[http://base.uri/en-US/docs/Web/JavaScript] before have done so by adding scripts to their (HTML)[http://base.uri/en-US/docs/Glossary/HTML] web pages.
+Most people who have used (JavaScript)[/en-US/docs/Web/JavaScript] before have done so by adding scripts to their (HTML)[/en-US/docs/Glossary/HTML] web pages.
 However, Rhino is an implementation of the core language only and doesn't contain objects or methods for manipulating HTML documents.

 Rhino contains

-- All the features of (JavaScript 1.7)[http://base.uri/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7]- Allows direct scripting of Java- (A JavaScript shell)[Shell] for executing JavaScript scripts- (A JavaScript compiler)[JavaScript_Compiler] to transform JavaScript source files into Java class files- (A JavaScript debugger)[Debugger] for scripts executed with Rhino
+- All the features of (JavaScript 1.7)[/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7]
+- Allows direct scripting of Java
+- (A JavaScript shell)[/en-US/docs/Mozilla/Projects/Rhino/Shell] for executing JavaScript scripts
+- (A JavaScript compiler)[/en-US/docs/Mozilla/Projects/Rhino/JavaScript_Compiler] to transform JavaScript source files into Java class files
+- (A JavaScript debugger)[/en-US/docs/Mozilla/Projects/Rhino/Debugger] for scripts executed with Rhino

 ### Language